 Masaryk consulted with Seton-Watson for two days.
 The Czech was able to make clear to the Brit his entire plan.
 Back in London, Seton-Watson has prepared an extensive memorandum on everything that has been discussed, without mentioning the name of the sender anywhere.
 Seton-Watson has been able to view Masaryk's concept of the Foreign Ministers of the three Allied Powers.

 It is clear that the consultation at Hotel Weimar was not without risk, if you know that The White House, the building you are standing in front of, housed the German Consulate General.
 Masaryk and Seton-Watson will have suspected that this was the center of German anti-British espionage in the Maas city.

-Masaryk went into exile before New Year's Eve '14-' 15.
-His place of residence became London for a few years.
+Masaryk went into exile before the turn of the year '14 -'15.
+His place of employment became London for a few years.
 Seton-Watson Masaryk has also been helpful there.
-He awarded him a professorate at King's College.
-They have often consulted when publishing the weekly newspaper The New Europe.
+He got him a professorship at King's College.
+They consulted frequently when publishing the weekly The New Europe.

 In 1917, X-year-old Masaryk left London and embarked on a perilous venture.
 He traveled across Russia and searched and visited Czech soldiers, who had deserted en masse from the Habsburg army.
 From Vladivostok he crossed over to the US via Japan.
 There he traveled to cities where many Czech and Slovak emigrants had built a new life.
 In Washington, he managed to convince President Wilson of his European plan.
 He returned to London and then to Prague.
 There he was named president of a new nation, called Czechoslovakia, a country that he had already accurately described in 67 at Hotel Weimar.